ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 #### 3. Initial Measurement
 Using the consistent descriptions above, you'll then need to assign quantitative ratings to each risk.

-The example ratings below could be used, but there are pros and cons for using less and more complex rating systems.
+The example ratings below could be used, but there are pros and cons to using less and more complex rating systems.
 The following ratings are easy to use but can be considered overly simple when trying to measure the severity differences of two or more similar risks.
 <br>

 - **Impact** - scoring from 1 to 4 (Low to Very High) <br>